Dipti369/Restaurant-Menu-List/README.md

 # Restaurant-Menu-List
-C program to create a simple menu card for a restaurant

 C PROJECT - RESTAURANT MENU LIST

+C program to create a simple menu card for a restaurant.

 This Restaurant Menu Program offers following functionalities:
 1. Add new items in the menu
 2. Display the menu list